 Sector A

-Virtual reality art installation or video work
+Virtual reality art installation / video work, 2020.

 3D graphics, world building, digital sculptures: Tanja Vujinović